 Detailed sample collection and analytical procedures and protocols are provided in Section 4.3.3 below and Appendix #5 and #6.
-The network of monitoring wells has been installed to monitor upgradient, on-site, and downgradient groundwater conditions at the site.
+The network of monitoring wells has been installed to monitor upgradient, on-site, and downgradient groundwater conditions at the Site.

 Table D (Section 4.3.3) summarizes the monitoring well identification numbers, as well as the purpose, location, depths, diameter and screened intervals of the wells.
-As part of groundwater monitoring, one (1) upgradient well, six (6) source area wells, and four (4) downgradient wells were sampled to evaluate the effectiveness of the remedial system.